cdmandrews/cdmandrews.github.io/5362/weekly/week-02-notes.md

 2. What does it mean to look AT the interface rather than THROUGH? (back to Lanham, bistable oscillation); popular approaches to UI talk about interface invisibility (think back to Warde, also Krug, *Don't Make Me Think*).
 That is, how can we learn to be critical users of interfaces, and what questions do we need to ask to interrogate an interface?
     - (See also Monea, [Screen Reading: A Gallery of (Re)imagined Interfaces](https://kairos.technorhetoric.net/24.2/disputatio/monea/index.html); Monea de-familiarizes interfaces in order to sponsor critical interface literay (calling attention to “material, infrastructural, tangible, and aesthetic components of web design”) that is, making the “transparency of the interface” opaque.)

-<mark>Interface activity</mark>: Log in to ChatGPT, create an account and fiddle around.
-What does the interface for ChatGPT primarily represent?
+<mark>Interface activity</mark>: We'll break into small groups for this one: Explore a popular LLM-based writing tool such as ChatGPT or Google Bard or another AI-powered service such as Microsoft Word's Editor or Grammarly; create an account and fiddle around.
+Use one of the sets of questions below as a heuristic to investigate and think about the rhetorical implications and ideologies of the interface.
+What does the interface for primarily represent?
 What actions are encouraged and possible?
 What metaphors are bundled into the interface?
 What is the "cultural map" here?
 What is shown?
+What are the modes of interactivity in the interface?
+What would a critical interface analysis show?

-What is obscured through the "generating text in order" component of the interface?
-What do LLMs do? (it seems from the interface that 'next word prediction' is a main one--but LLMS do more than that)
+(For example, with anything that generates text--What is obscured through the "generating text in order" component of the interface?
+What do LLMs do? (it seems from the interface that 'next word prediction' is a main one--but LLMS do more than that))

 How can we talk about interfaces so we can see rhetorical implications of interfaces?
 (Carnegie, p.
 166 and see questions on 172) How to exaxmine an interface 101, from Carnegie:
 - **multidirectionality**